California Court Records

 What Defenses Can Be Used Against a Breach of Contract Claim in California?

-Common defences that can be used against a breach of contract claims include:
+Common defenses that may be used against a breach of contract claims include:

 What are Property Disputes in California?